Flowpack/varnish/README.md

 Introduction
 ------------

-This package provides a out-of-the-box seamless integration between Varnish and Neos.
+This package provides an out-of-the-box seamless integration between Varnish and Neos.
 It basically makes Neos send ``Cache-Control`` headers and ``BAN`` requests to Varnish for all document nodes.

-When installed, Neos send headers for cache lifetime and cache invalidation requests.
+When installed, Neos sends headers for cache lifetime and cache invalidation requests.

-Compatible with Neos 1.x-5.x
+Compatible with Neos 7.x+

 Documentation
 -------------